KROOF - Kranzberg Forest Roof Project - Interactions between beech and spruce in relation to drought

 - How do trees, especially our commercial tree species beech and spruce, cope with prolonged drought events?

-- What is the influence of mixing and management form?
+- What influence does species mixture and forest management have?

-- Which adaptation strategies to water-limiting conditions do the two tree species develop?
+- What adaptation strategies are developed by the two tree species to water-limiting conditions?

-- How do the two tree species respond to rewatering?
+- How do the two tree species respond to re-irrigation?

-- What is the role of species composition of ectomycorrhizae on root and tree growth?
+- What role does the species composition of ectomycorrhizae play in root and tree growth?

-Forest scientists and biologists from TUM and Helmholtz Zentrum München as well as other associated national and international research partners are jointly investigating these questions in the Kroof project.
+Forestry scientists and biologists from TUM and the Helmholtz Center Munich, as well as other associated national and international research partners, are jointly investigating these questions in the KROOF project.